1,000+ Opportunities

 Available capital for this program was made possible through a loan to IFF from the Great Lakes Protection Fund (GLPF) of up to $1 million.
 EPIC provided additional grant funding to IFF for creation of an interest rate subsidy to support the loan fund.
 This interest rate subsidy will lower the final borrowing costs for participating municipalities and utilities.

-Based on current listing details, eligibility includes: Underserved municipalities and water utilities in Illinois, Michigan, or Wisconsin with a direct connection to the Great Lakes or their tributaries.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Underserved municipalities and water utilities in Illinois, Michigan, or Wisconsin with a direct connection to the Great Lakes or their tributaries.
+Confirm the full requirements in the official notice before applying.